 My 2 Cents About Children and Knives

 When I go under the knife I would hope that my surgeon got his first knife when he was 7, I would hope he had learned to whittle with his grandfather, hunt and dress dear with his dad, made salad with his mother, learned to use it for his avocation and his vocation, learn to be disciplined with his knife, learned to respect to respect if not fear it, and learned to keep it sharp, and sheathed when not at task.
 A knife is universal to trades, arts, and professions.
 I would hope that my surgeon had dexterity of 12,000 hours of experience developed through use as a preteen not fumbling as a beginner in medical school.
 The majority of administrators in the standard model school will argue that students would not be allowed to carry a weapon as benign as a fingernail clipper.
-I argue it is not the tool that makes it a weapon but the lack of respect of life, the lack of respect to others, a lack of empathy for those they hurt.
+When the greatest generation were kids many classrooms didn’t have pencil sharpeners and the kids sharpened their pencils with what was called a penknife.
+I argue it is not the tool that makes it a weapon but the lack of respect of others boundries, the lack of respect to others, a lack of empathy for those they hurt.
 I believe that the use and respect of this most basic and universal of tools should be taught to all at the youngest of age.
 Keeping kids and knives separated does not teach them respect, skills, or discipline, it only slows maturity.
 If we don’t expect our youth to be ethical they most certainly will meet our low expectations as adults.
 Yes they will cut themselves from time to time, failure is necessary growth.

-In this age where the mayor of London seeks to make the chef’s knife illegal and school districts have mandatory expulsion policies for students the most benine of knives we require all our students to carry a knife to our school and in our camps.
+In this age where the mayor of London seeks to make the chef’s knife illegal and school districts have mandatory expulsion policies for students the most benine of knives we not only allow the students and staff to carry knifes require all our students to carry a knife to our school and in our camps.

 That being said we must teach them the right way to use a knife, how to keep it sharp, to respect it, and learn on a knife that is safe.